 Lodging.
 The host institution/agency shall negotiate a courtesy hold for the travel parties of the participating institutions.
-The selected hotel properties shall be located no more than 30 miles of the competition site and be priced at a fair and reasonable market room rate.
+The selected hotel properties shall be located no more than 30 miles of the competition site, be priced at a fair and reasonable market room rate, include the free use of a meeting room for up to 40 people.
+Preferably, the hotel will be full service, but if not, the host must be able to recommend a catering company that is familiar with working with college teams.
 The selection of a competition site may be dependent on availability and quality of rooms for participating institutions/student-athletes.
 A letter of intent template is provided by the NCAA for the host to use to confirm the hold with the hotel(s).